aimran/aimran.github.io/content/2014/01/new_theme_page.md

 category: blog
 summary:  Announcing new blog page and theme

-Over the weekend, I attempted to resurrect my old website.
+Over the weekend, I attempted to resurrect my old website/blog.
 The whole exercise reminded me why I stopped around the last time, namely, the sheer tedium of tweaking css/html to get things just right.